ayushais/deep_3d_descriptor/README.md

 ```

 For visualizing the correspondences between the descriptors and aligning the poinclouds using estimated correspondences.
 For aligning the pointclouds, we provide an option of using RANSAC.
-If RANSAC option is enabled, the correspondences shown
+If RANSAC option is enabled, then the correspondences shown
 correspond to the inlier set estimated by RANSAC.
 ```
 ./visualize_deep_3d_feature_correspondences --path_to_source_pcd_file --sampling_radius_source